ioggstream/python-course/sparql-101/02-semantics.md

 ----

-## Ontologies
+## Ontologies in Italy

-In Italy, there's the official ontology for person (Common Person Vocabulary) that we can use to uniquely describe someone.
+In Italy, there's <https://schema.gov.it>, a National Data Catalog for Semantic Interoperatbility containing the official ontology for person
+(Common Person Vocabulary) that we can use to uniquely describe someone.

 ```text